vbabak/sourceit/README.md

-# sourceit
+# sourceit study course (Kharkiv, Ukraine)
-Schoolwork for lessons "Development web=applications with using PHP"
+Schoolwork for lessons "Development web-applications with using PHP"